 There are several AVFoundation examples including two that are key to understanding and implementation Camera capture functionality:

-AVCamManual: Using the Manual Capture API is the companion application to AVCam.
+AVCamManual: Extending AVCam to Use Manual Capture API is the companion application to AVCam.
 It implements Camera functionality using the manual camera controls.
 It is also a complete example, well documented, and should be considered the canonical example for creating camera applications that take advantage of manual controls.

 RosyWriter is an example that demonstrates real time frame processing and in particular how to apply filters to video content.
 This is a very common developer requirement and this example covers that functionality.